Skip to main content

 Over the last year, the adults of the Platform have learnt a lot from young members about the types of content and communication that work best for them.
 Children have reviewed and tested our website, documents, online surveys and helped create new formats.

-- Children take the lead: We launched a news section - title voted for by our Communication Team - dedicated to hearing from children.
-For them to speak about their experiences, views and the projects they've been working on - all to help inspire others.
+• Children take the lead: We launched a news section - title voted for by our Communication Team - dedicated to hearing from children.
+For them to share their experiences, views and the projects they've been working on - all to help inspire others.

 Get inspired here!